tedneward/Azgaarnoth/Creatures/Elemental.md

 >- **Languages** Aquan
 >- **Challenge** 5 (1,800 XP)
 >___
->***Water Form.*** The elemental can enter a hostile creature’s space and stop there.
+>***Water Form.*** The elemental can enter a hostile creature's space and stop there.
 It can move through a space as narrow as 1 inch wide without squeezing.
 >
 >***Freeze.*** If the elemental takes cold damage, it partially freezes; its speed is reduced by 20 feet until the end of its next turn.
 >